 - The customer receives and consumes the benefits of the Companies' performance as it performs. - The performance creates and enhances the value of the customer-controlled asset. - The Group has no alternative use to the asset being created and has the legally enforceable right to payment for all obligations performed or completed to date.

-With respect to lease rental income, the Group recognises revenue on a straight line basis over the lease term in accordance with IFRS 16.
+With respect to lease rental income, the Group recognises revenue on a straight line basis over the lease term.